akamai/terraform-provider-akamai/docs/resources/dns_record.md

 * `name` - (Required) The DNS record name.
 This is the node this DNS record is associated with.
 Also known as an owner name.
 * `zone` - (Required) The domain zone, including any nested subdomains.
 * `recordType` - (Required) The DNS record type.
-* `ttl` - (Required) A boolean indicating whether the time to live (TTL).
-This is a 32-bit signed integer for the time the resource record is cached. <br /> A value of `0` means that the resource record is not cached.
+* `ttl` - (Required) The time to live (TTL) is a 32-bit signed integer for the time the resource record is cached. <br /> A value of `0` means that the resource record is not cached.
 It's only used for the transaction in progress and may be useful for extremely volatile data.

 ## Additional arguments by record type